larryhastings/cpython/Doc/library/dis.rst

    .. versionadded:: 3.12

+.. opcode:: LOAD_GLOBALS

+   Pushes a reference to the globals dictionary onto the stack.
+This is only used to store a reference to the proper globals dictionary for a lazily-bound ``__annotate__`` method on a class object.

+   .. versionadded:: 3.14

 .. opcode:: LOAD_FROM_DICT_OR_GLOBALS (i)

    Pops a mapping off the stack and looks up the value for ``co_names[namei]``.